HomePayroll ProVideosDownloadsPricesSupportTestimonialsContact UsResources

 6. Open your payroll data, and select Allowances & Extras.

-7. Click NEW to create a new allowance.
+7. Click New to create a new allowance.

 8. Enter a code of up to 4 characters and a name.

-9. Ensure "Taxable" is selected, and then click "Negative (Gross Reduction)"
+9. Ensure Taxable is selected, and then tick Negative (Gross Reduction).

 10. Tick other options depending on what your requirements are.
-In most cases you would select "Reset to zero after employee paid", as in most cases this would not be used regularly.
+In most cases you would select Reset to zero after employee paid, (both the rate and the number of units) because this is unlikely to be used regularly.

 To use this newly created item:

-1. Under "Enter Current Pay" select "Allowances/Extras".
+1. Under Enter Current Pay select Allowances/Extras.

 2. Enter the new code in the Allowances column (the second column).